olawumiezeh/DATA-ANALYSIS-PROJECT/README.md

 1. Shoes is the best selling product with total quantity sold to be 14,402 and realising #613,380 as total sales
    - South Region made the highest sales of shoes which is #546,300
    - February 2024 had the highest sales of shoes which is #298,800
+   - socks made the least sales in the South Region with total sales of #133,920
 2. Socks is the least selling product with #180,785 as total sales
 3. Best performing Region is South having total sales of #927,820
    - products sold in the south are shoes, gloves and socks.
 Hat, Shirt and Jacket did not record any sale